JessebotX/bookgen/docs/README.md

 ## Overview
 Bookgen is a static site generator designed for authors who want to distribute their _collection_ of Markdown-based written _works_ as a standalone static website.
 It additionally creates RSS feeds---for readers to keep up to date with new chapters---and ebook (`.epub`) files---allowing readers to download your DRM-free written works for offline reading.

+## Features
+* Write in Markdown and generate a full static website ready to be deployed
+* Themes: Fully customize web page generation utilizing [Go's builtin text/html templating engine](https://pkg.go.dev/html/template)
+* Works out of the box with a default theme
+* Generates RSS feeds for each book, allowing users to keep up to date with the latest releases
+* Generates EPUB file downloads, allowing users to read all published chapters offline on any device
+* Reading time and word count estimates for each chapter

 ## Installation
 Bookgen is a cross-platform command-line interface application.
 The easiest way to install it would be to use the `go` CLI.